 - In-person drop-ins (not preferred): Monday - Friday, 9 a.m. - 4 p.m.

 - Exam Services proctoring hours: Monday - Friday, 9 a.m. - 5 p.m.*

 *The Exam Services suite will only be open on days when exams are scheduled.
 On closed days, staff are still available for exam-related questions via phone or email.

 In order to support the health and safety of our students and employees, we will only proctor exams for students with accommodations that necessitate in-person testing.
 Modified proctoring hours for AU20 are Monday - Friday, 9 a.m. - 5 p.m.
 Students requesting any of the following accommodations may schedule to take their exams at our office:

 - Accessible formats (e.g. braille, large print, screen-free)

 - Assistive technology (e.g. JAWS, CCTV)

 - Test assistant (reader or scribe)

 The majority of students with exam accommodations are only approved for extended time and a small-group testing space.
-These students will need to take their exam off-site utilizing Carmen or other virtual assessment method.
-We will not be proctoring these exams.
+We will not proctor these exams.
+Instead, these students will need to take their exam off-site utilizing Carmen or other virtual assessment method.

 For timed exams, instructors/departments may choose to: